git-lfs/git-lfs/ROADMAP.md

 This is a high level overview of some of the big changes we want to make for Git LFS.
 If you have an idea for a new feature, open an issue for discussion.

+## Releases

+* 0.5 - Initial release using the [original HTTP API](docs/api/http-v1-original.md)
+* 0.6 - First release using the [batch HTTP API](docs/api/http-v1-batch.md),
+        with a fallback to the original API.
+* 0.7 - Drops support for the original API.

 ## v1.0

 These are the features that we feel are important for a v1 release of Git LFS,